Bontgoy/Bontgoy.github.io/resume.md

 	</ul>
 </ul>

-Before going deciding to become I software developer I was saving to go to culinary school.
+Before deciding to become I software developer I was saving to go to culinary school.
 This was the last restaurant I worked at and by far the most rewarding.
 I was involved in the opening of the business and received a wide array of fine arts training in a French kitchen.

 This is relevant because it was what sent me down the path of software development.
 I was working 80 hour weeks immersing myself in this craft.
 All the while I would day dream about how I would grow to improve the restaurant I would eventually own and operate.
 My obsessive thinking lead me to the restaurant point of sales system(POS) and how I would make a better.
-As time past I found myself doing more dev work and less home cooking.
+As time past, I found myself doing more dev work and less home cooking.
 That is where it all began!